Loading...

 Buying, evaluating, and selecting agent systems.

-Own the category-defining distinction between trust backed by proof and trust backed by confidence theater.
+A practical path for separating trust backed by proof from trust backed by confidence theater.

 Primary reader: buyer / category learner